 Haridimos Hatzidakis from Winery Hatzidakis joins us for lunch at restaurant Metaxy Mas, pouring a glass of his excellent Assyrtico de Mylos, made from old vine Assyrtiko.

 Fava with caper leaves, capers and onion at Domain Sigalas Winery, Oia.

 George Hatziyannakis is a local legend and owner of Restaurant Selene in Pyrgos, who's help and kindness made our Santorini all the more rewarding.

-Many thanks to everyone at the Aressana Hotel, Fira for all their help and hospitality while on assignment in Santorini.
+Many thanks to everyone at the beautiful Aressana Hotel, Fira for all their help and hospitality while on assignment in Santorini.